cfpb/cfpb.github.io/_posts/2013-11-26-rules-rules.md

 There's also a pesky matter of ambiguity.
 Many of the roman numerals are identical (in appearance) to members of the lower-case alphabet.
 Further, when using plain text as a source, all italics are lost, so the deepest layers of the paragraph tree are indistinguishable from their parents.
 Luckily, we can both keep track of what we have seen before (i.e. what *could* the next marker be) as well as peek forward to see which marker follows.
 If a (i)-marker is followed by a (ii) or a (j), we can deduce exactly to which level in the tree the (i) corresponds.

-## Parser Combinators: Not As Scary As They Sound
+## Parser combinators: Not as scary as they sound

 Regular expressions certainly require additional mental overhead by future developers, who will generally "run" expressions in their mind to see what they do.
 Well-named expressions help a bit, but the syntax for naming capture groups in generally quite ugly.
 Further, combining expressions is error-prone and leads to even more indecipherable code.
 So-called "parser combinators" (i.e. parsers that can be combined) resolve or at least alleviate both of these issues.
 Combinators allow expressions to be named and easily combined to build larger expressions.
 Below, examples demonstrate these features using `pyparsing`, a parser combinator library for Python.